t-d-k/LibreCrypt/docs/advanced_topics.md

 #### Special Note for Windows Vista x64 (64 bit) and Windows 7 (64 bit) Users
 </A>

-In order to format a new _partition or disk based volume_ under Windows Vista x64 (64 bit), the volume must be mounted while DoxBox is running with elevated permissions.
+In order to format a new _partition or disk based Box_ under Windows Vista x64 (64 bit), the Box must be opened while DoxBox is running with elevated permissions.

 To do this:

-1. Locate "FreeOTFE.exe" where you installed it, rightclick on this executable, and select "Run as administrator" from the context menu)
+1. Locate "DoxBox.exe" where you installed it, rightclick on this executable, and select "Run as administrator" from the context menu)
 1. Mount the partition/disk as normal
 1. Format the mounted volume